10 Free Resources for Taking Your Yoga Business Online

 6. YouTube - If you plan on teaching online, please run to your laptop to create a YouTube channel immediately.
 Although it’s extremely difficult to make a lot of money or run an entire business using YouTube, it is one of the best tools to increase the chances of your clients finding you in a Google search.
 And people finding you is kind of important, right?

 The downside?
 Getting started with videography can be tricky, but YouTube is definitely a good place to start.

 The downside?
-Not everyone has access to the tool yet, but it’s coming.
 Some complain that it’s glitchy and doesn’t always work.
 And, from what we’ve heard, it doesn’t play well with Android.
 Also, live video can be intimidating!

 The downside?
 You must commit to daily interaction with your group members and engage them in conversation.

 9. iMovie - In typical Apple style, they’ve created a video editing tool that is powerful and intuitive to use.
 Most of our Namastream teachers use iMovie to do a little post-production tweaking and save themselves the expense of outsourcing the task or the headache of learning a more painfully-complicated software (Adobe Premiere, we’re talking to you).
 Here is a blog post with simple iMovie editing tips from expert Kaitlin King.

 The downside? iMovie takes a little time to learn (give yourself 1-2 hours of frustration), but once you have the hang of it, you’re able to minimize your time spent in post-production.

 10. Hootsuite - Automate your social media?
 Yes, it’s as wonderful as it sounds.
 You can create your social media posts in batches and use Hootsuite to schedule them to post in the future.
 By creating a content calendar and batching your work, you won’t feel so overwhelmed with the demand of consistent (and never ending) posting on social.

 The downside?
 It doesn’t post automatically to Instagram.